 Are Sulfates Bad for Hair?

 Is sulfate bad for hair?
 There’s no definitive answer (and there’s a lot of misinformation out there).
 In shampoos, they can be not-so-good for you.
 When they’re used in shampoos, sulfates are very efficient cleansers—maybe a little too efficient—and can pull a lot of natural oil from hair and skin.
 They’re so good at cleaning that they can actually strip your natural hair of its natural oils and make it feel rough, dry, and brittle.
-They can also cause dryness and irritation on your scalp.
-For that reason, we choose to make sulfate-free shampoos and hair products – from hair masks to dry scalp treatments – because we believe there’s a gentler but effective way to clean hair.
+They can also cause dryness and scalp irritation, and are sometimes referred to as harsh sulfates or harmful sulfates.
+For that reason, we choose to make sulfate-free shampoos and hair products—like dry scalp treatments—because we believe there’s a gentler but effective way to clean hair.

-But, not all sulfates are bad.
+Not all sulfates are bad.
 When they are used in conditioners in combination with other molecules, they can actually help make hair smoother, softer, and visibly healthier.
 In this case, it’s wrong to say they are not good for your hair.
 That’s why we use the beneficial ones.
 They make hair softer and smoother to the touch, and they help dramatically reduce breakage from combing and styling.
 Sulfates in conditioners and treatments do not damage chemical treatments or hair color.
+In this case, all you have to worry about is staying away from sulfate shampoo products but not necessarily all hair products.

 When sulfates are combined with other molecules to form hair conditioners, they can be very beneficial.
 Examples include behentrimonium methosulfate.
 This type of sulfate does not strip hair and is good for conditioning and detangling.